linode/docs/docs/websites/proxies/multiple-web-servers-with-proxypass-on-centos-5.md

 ## Proxying a Domain to Lighttpd

 We already have a site called "www.firstsite.org" running under Apache as a normal virtual host.
 We'll use Apache to send requests for the site "www.secondsite.org" to a lighttpd instance, which we've configured to run on port 8080 on localhost.
-You can proxy to any local and non-local HTTP servers are required by your deployment.
+You can proxy to any local and non-local HTTP servers that are required for your deployment.
 Here are the configuration directives for "www.secondsite.org":

 {: .file-excerpt }
 /etc/httpd/conf.d/vhost.conf